 Calle Florida in Buenos Aires

 Banco Nacion will give you an ok rate and nowadays better than the exchange bureaus in Buenos Aires.
 You can choose to exchange your money there because it feels safer.
-In street “Calle Florida” it’s a little bit more adventurous.
+In the street “Calle Florida” it’s a little bit more adventurous.

 Entrance to Banco Nación in Ezeiza airport